-US aims to squeeze North Korea at UN
+Tillerson: Military action against North Korea on table

 - Tillerson opens the door to talks with Pyongyang

-Secretary of State Rex Tillerson told NPR Thursday that the US would be willing to negotiate with Pyongyang.
-It's a step other administrations have been reluctant to do, seeing it as a reward for the regime's aggressive and belligerent behavior.
+Tillerson told NPR Thursday that the US would be willing to negotiate with Pyongyang.
+It's a step other administrations have been reluctant to take, seeing it as a reward for the regime's aggressive and belligerent behavior.
 It's also a step that Vice President Mike Pence ruled out less than two weeks ago.

 Asked if the administration would consider talks, Tillerson said, "Obviously, that will be the way we would like to solve this.
 But North Korea has to decide they're ready to talk to us about the right agenda, and the right agenda is not simply stopping where they are for a few more months or a few more years and then resuming things.
 That's been the agenda for the last 20 years."